gilzoide/flyweight.hpp/README.md

 - Use `flyweight::release` to release values, destroying them and releasing memory
 - Supports custom creator functors when the flyweight object is got for the first time
 - Supports custom deleter functors when the object is released
-- Use `flyweight::get_autorelease` for a RAII idiom that automatically release values
+- Use `flyweight::get_autorelease` for a RAII idiom that automatically releases values
 - Alternative `flyweight_refcounted` that employs reference counting.
   Reference counts are incremented when calling `get` and decremented when calling `release`.
   The value is destroyed only when the reference count reaches zero.